brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-28.md

 himself in marbles and snitches and bludgers, and shattered them as they had tried to shatter him.

-*"And wind.
-Flabraborio."*
+"*And wind.
+Flabraborio.*"

-*"Et flabraborio et grandonio et nimbosio et flabraborio et tonirtio et nimbosio . . . ."*
+"*Et flabraborio et grandonio et nimbosio et flabraborio et tonirtio et nimbosio . . . .*"

 The wind blew up, but he had no control of it.
 Wind was a part of him and yet outside himself, shapeless and restless and everywhere.
 It came